 How to use the remaining Fig Whiskey Jam

-- You can add it to the frosting if you like, it's delicious!
+- You can add it to the frosting; it's delicious!
 Add it with the Vegan Irish Cream for an unexpected and fun twist to the frosting.
 The little bits of fig resemble bits of chocolate or chocolate jimmies.

 - Add it to your next cake batter, muffin batter, or banana bread before you bake.